karshhkr/karshhkr/README.md

 <!--
 **karshhkr/karshhkr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: Open Source Projects

 - 🔭 I’m currently working on ...
 Building Java Backend Application
 - 🌱 I’m currently learning ...
 Java-based backend application built using Spring Boot for developing robust and scalable REST APIs
                                       Core Java, Adv Java, Spring Boot,Microservices,Hibernate,Postgresql,REST API's
 - 👯 I’m looking to collaborate on ...
+Open Source Projects
 - 🤔 I’m looking for help with ...
 Collaboration with Open Source Projects
 - 💬 Ask me about ...Java Development (Core Java, Collections, Multithreading) Backend Development with Spring Boot